 1. Create opportunities for McGill students to tutor and practice English with high school students in Kirinyaga

-2. Encourage cross-cultural interaction between McGill and Kirinyaga students, so that they can all gain exposure to new people and environments
+2. Encourage cross-cultural interaction between McGill and Kirinyaga students, so that they can all gain exposure

 3. Provide an Elimu intern from McGill with experience in leadership and social development through managing the program